 You are here

-This page discusses U-M Office of Research (UMOR) cost-sharing.
-For information on cost-sharing in general, please see: Cost Sharing Requirements.)
+This webpage discusses U-M Office of Research (UMOR) cost-sharing.
+For information on the University of Michigan policies regarding cost-sharing in general, please see: Cost Sharing Requirements.

 No. This is an often-heard misconception.
 The unit's cost-sharing is determined before the UMOR review takes place.
 Although the end result may be that the unit and UMOR each contribute the same amount toward the cost-sharing, matching is not automatic.